John3/awesome-torque3d/README.md

 #### Survival Adventure

 - [Homo Sapiens](http://www.homosapiens.game3d.ch/) - [1](http://www.garagegames.com/community/blogs/view/22964/1#comment-199996) Start with only some little food, in a beatyful stoneage environment.
 Search for resources, make weapons, fight with a lot creatures that will not make life easy.
+- [Mars Colony:Challenger](http://hyperkat.com/marschallenger.html) - [1](http://www.garagegames.com/community/forums/authorID/36603) - [Store Steam](http://store.steampowered.com/app/277910) You will have to setup and maintain the equipment that supplies pressure and a breathable atmosphere to the base.
+You are also tasked with growing food, setting up communications and extracting resources in order to make the base self-sufficient.

 ### Simulation games

+- [Mars Colony:Challenger](http://hyperkat.com/marschallenger.html) - [1](http://www.garagegames.com/community/forums/authorID/36603) - [Store Steam](http://store.steampowered.com/app/277910) You will have to setup and maintain the equipment that supplies pressure and a breathable atmosphere to the base.
+You are also tasked with growing food, setting up communications and extracting resources in order to make the base self-sufficient.

 #### Vehicle Simulation
 - [BeamNG.drive](http://www.beamng.com) - [Store Steam](http://store.steampowered.com/app/284160/)  An open world realistic vehicle simulator, immersive driving game offering near-limitless possibilities, simulates every component of a vehicle in real time, resulting in realistic, dynamic behavior.
 Note: Has Torque3D modification.